Words by Meritxell Rosell (Twitter @dancingmoog)

 What are the biggest challenges you face for the development of your projects?
 (For example in collaborative projects like the one you did with Bjork)?
-And what is your most challenging project so far?
+And what was your most challenging project so far?

 Every project has challenges because we are working with a new media.
 There is no rule book, we are writing the rules as we go along.
 It’s exciting but incredibly hard work too.
 One of our latest projects, the reveal of Jaguar’s I-PACE concept car (working with Imagination) was our most ambitious to date.
 The amount of technical layers, the detail, and precision needed to pull this off had never been seen before.
 It was epic: 66 connected Vives delivering a multi-user social VR experience over two continents, three live-streamed presenters and one virtual electric concept car.